fluffybeing/newsler/README.md

   If it matches it will accept the link for either parsing, following or both.
 * Paths define the XPATHs to the different fields of the pages to the parsed.
 As in sample.json, we have paths to Title, Date, Text.

 Sample Rule in JSON
 -------------------
+* Sample rule file for several websites for crawling has been provided in the source folder.

 ```json
 {
   "allowed_domains" : ["seekingalpha.com"],